Code-Institute-Submissions/jjayadeepravuri-project2/README.md

 ### Typography

 * 'castoro' is the font used for the body of the site with serif used as a fallback.
+* 'castoro Titling' is the font used for the logo and header sections

 ### Imagery